getevy/backend-challenge/README.md

 You should implement an application for a library to store book and authors data.

-**This application must provide an HTTP REST API to attend the requirements.**
+**This application must provide an HTTP REST API to meet the requirements.**

 ### 1. Receive a CSV with authors and import to database